 About Rachel Fein Smolinski

 Fein-Smolinski’s work injects science-fictional visual strategies into the authoritative aesthetics of biology and medicine to address issues of courage, pain, neuroses, and the power dynamics embedded in the Western healthcare system.
-Her work incorporates photography, video, sculpture, and installation, and she often works with materials from medical archives.
-She has previously worked as the Digital Services Coordinator at Light Work, a nonprofit photography organization in Syracuse, NY, and is currently a Photography Lecturer in The School of Art + Design at The University of Illinois Urbana-Champaign.
+Their work incorporates photography, video, sculpture, and installation, and they often work with materials from medical archives.
+They have previously worked as the Digital Services Coordinator at Light Work, a nonprofit photography organization in Syracuse, NY, and is currently a Photography Lecturer in The School of Art + Design at The University of Illinois Urbana-Champaign.